adrifmonte/house-prices/README.md

 Jupyter will automatically be opened on your browser at `localhost:8888/`.

-Select `house-prices.ipynb` to open the project.
+Select `house-prices.ipynb` to open the project, and `house-prices-part-2.ipynb` for the final part of the project.